Skip to main content

 Ocean model and resolution

-NEMO v3.6; ORCA1L75 grid (1 degree horizontal resolution and 75 vertical levels);
+NEMO v3.6; ORCA1L75 grid (1 degree horizontal resolution and 75 vertical levels)

 Sea Ice model